kapsiki/kapsiki-axelor-open-suite-webapp-8.0.8/deployment/dev/ReadMe.md

 ### Configuration

-Before starting the services, you may want to customize the environment variables in the `docker-compose.yml` file:
+Before starting the services, you may want to customize the environment variables in the `docker-compose.yml` file.

+#### PostgreSQL Configuration

-- **POSTGRES_DB**: The name of the PostgreSQL database.
+- **POSTGRES_DB**: The name of the PostgreSQL database (default: `axelor`).
-- **POSTGRES_USER**: The username for the PostgreSQL database.
+- **POSTGRES_USER**: The username for the PostgreSQL database (default: `axelor`).
-- **POSTGRES_PASSWORD**: The password for the PostgreSQL user.
+- **POSTGRES_PASSWORD**: The password for the PostgreSQL user (default: `axelor`).

+#### Axelor Application Configuration

+The Axelor application requires specific environment variables for proper database connectivity and configuration:

+- **AXELOR_CONFIG_DB_DEFAULT_URL**: This is the JDBC URL that tells Axelor where to find the PostgreSQL database.
+It must reference the database service defined in the Docker Compose file (e.g., `jdbc:postgresql://db:5432/axelor`).
+This allows Axelor to connect to the database container seamlessly.

+- **AXELOR_CONFIG_DB_DEFAULT_USER**: The username to access the Axelor database.
+This should match the `POSTGRES_USER` variable.

+- **AXELOR_CONFIG_DB_DEFAULT_PASSWORD**: The password for the Axelor database user.
+This should match the `POSTGRES_PASSWORD` variable.

+### Using Local PostgreSQL

+If you prefer to use a local instance of PostgreSQL instead of the Dockerized version, you can modify these environment variables accordingly:

+1. **Set Local Database Values**:
+   - Change `AXELOR_CONFIG_DB_DEFAULT_URL` to point to your local PostgreSQL instance, e.g., `jdbc:postgresql://localhost:5432/axelor`.
+   - Ensure that the `POSTGRES_USER` and `POSTGRES_PASSWORD` match the credentials of your local PostgreSQL setup.

+2. **Remove the Database Service**: If you're using a local PostgreSQL instance, you may want to remove the `db` service from the `docker-compose.yml` file to avoid conflicts.

 ### Starting the Services